Can You Buy a House After Bankruptcy? Everything You Must Know

 VA Loan After Bankruptcy

-VA loans are a strong option if you are an eligible veteran, active‑duty service member, or qualifying family member.
+VA loan after bankruptcy is a strong option if you are an eligible veteran, active‑duty service member, or qualifying family member.

 • Waiting period: About 2 years after Chapter 7 discharge and roughly 1–2 years after Chapter 13, depending on the lender.